How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 8. Paint with the roller.

-Choose the Right Roller: Use a roller that fits your wall’s texture.
-For smooth walls, a 3/8″ roller is best.
-For textured walls, use a 1/2″ or longer roller.
+Select the Right Roller: For smooth surfaces, a 3/8″ roller is ideal, while textured walls benefit from a 1/2″ or longer roller.

 Other Tips